ClayLeee/ClayLeee/README.md

 You can click the Preview link to take a look at your changes.
 --->

-## Hi, I am Clay!
+## Hiiiiii, I am Clay!
-I am a front-end engineer.
+A front-end engineer.
 Currently working on developing a DevOps platform.
 Welcome to exchange web technology and fun things with me!!!